CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Is it worth buying a travel stroller?

 Yes, a travel stroller is worth the investment in most cases.
-Of course, it will come in handy if you and your family travel regularly—whether that be on planes and trains or cars.
-But, even if you’re out and about in your own neighborhood it can be a game-changer.
-For example, if you live in a busy city and often use public transportation, a travel stroller’s flexibility, lightweight and compact size will be easier to manage than a typical full-size model.
-That being said, you don’t have to fall into either of these categories to prefer the convenience of a travel stroller; their versatility is appealing to many parents, and you can even use it as your full-time set of wheels.
+Of course, it will come in handy if you and your family travel regularly, whether that be on planes, trains or cars.
+But a travel stroller can be a game-changer even if you’re out and about in your own neighborhood: If you live in a busy city and often use public transportation, a travel stroller’s flexibility, light weight and compact size will be easier to manage than a typical full-size model.
+That being said, you don’t have to fall into either of these categories to prefer the convenience of a travel or lightweight stroller; their versatility is appealing to many parents, and you can even use it as your full-time set of wheels.

 Can travel strollers be carried on board a flight?